-The Kansas City area continues to experience incident clearance times at or below those for the same time period last year.
-Kansas City collected data on 235, 267 and 308 incidents respectively for the months of October, November and December.
-Increased efforts in incident management, Motorist Assist and police coordination in the Kansas City region continues to support MoDOT's objective of quick clearance and open roadways.
+Overall, data shows that both St. Louis and Kansas City areas continue to experience incident clearance times at or below those for the same time period last year.
+Increased efforts in incident management, Motorist Assist and police coordination in both the St. Louis and Kansas City regions continue to support MoDOT's objective of quick clearance and open roadways.